runck014/cartography_and_geovisualization_course/part2_materials/02_responsive_design.md

 }
 ```

+Because CSS "cascades", you should place your media queries at the end of your files always otherwise, it won't overwrite the base styles.

 ## Breakpoints
 In the above example, we mix `max-width` and `min-width`.
 Web designers use "mobile-first" to describe `min-width` as your starting point, whereas `tradition` or `desktop-first` uses `max-width`.